jamerst/JobHunt/README.md

 #### Indeed Publisher ID
 You must provide your own Indeed Publisher ID by setting the value of `Search__IndeedPublisherId`.
 Unfortunately the API used is deprecated, and you can no longer obtain a publisher ID.
 Thankfully there are **many** publisher IDs left in the source code of other projects here on GitHub.
 I'll leave it to you to find one.

+#### Indeed GraphQL API
+Indeed has recently moved towards using a GraphQL API in their front-end app, so JobHunt can use this to fetch more information, including salary and job "tags" to automate job categorisation.

+The GraphQL API can be used to replace the older salary fetching implementation as Indeed appear to have cracked down on securing the endpoint recently and it is not as reliable.

+To enable the GraphQL API set `Search__IndeedUseGraphQL` to `"true"` and provide an API key in `Search__IndeedGraphQLApiKey`.
+To get an API key visit any Indeed job page and look for requests to `/graphql` in dev tools, then copy the API key out of the `indeed-api-key` HTTP header of the request.

+I'm not sure how reliable this API will be, I would expect the API key to be revoked regularly, but I'm not sure how often that will be.
+If it's quite frequent I will investigate automating the retrieval of an API key.

 #### Scheduling
 Edit the `Search__Schedules` variables to customise the schedule on which results will be fetched and watched pages checked.
 These use the standard Cron syntax.
 By default the refresh will run at 9am, 12pm, and 6pm every day.
 You may encounter issues with rate limiting or IP blacklisting if you set the schedule to be too frequent.